sasstools/sass-lint/docs/rules/variable-name-format.md

 # Variable Name Format

-Rule `variable-name-format` will enforce the use of hexadecimal color values rather than literals.
+Rule `variable-name-format` will enforce a convention for variable names.

 ## Options